 The 143-metre long bridge over the Morava river connecting the two neighbours opened to the public after more than one year of construction, which started in September last year.
 Spearheaded by the Czech South Moravian and the Slovak Trnava regions, the bridge is said to have cost around 100 million Kc (around €4 million), most of it funded by the European Union.

-The bridge, only meant for pedestrians and cyclists, connects Mikulčice, known for its Slavic fortified settlement and memorial to Great Moravia, on the Czech side and Kopčany, home to the famous Church of St. Margaret of Antioch and the baroque stud farm, on the Slovak side (and also, for the lovers of natural beauty, home to a famous tree which competed for the European Tree of the Year award this year).
+The bridge, only meant for pedestrians and cyclists wishing to cross between Czech Republic and Slovakia, connects Mikulčice, known for its Slavic fortified settlement and memorial to Great Moravia, on the Czech side; and Kopčany, home to the famous Church of St. Margaret of Antioch and the baroque stud farm, on the Slovak side (and also, for the lovers of natural beauty, home to a famous tree which competed for the European Tree of the Year award this year).